artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/ios-threading.markdown

 categories: swift
 ---

-Threading is one of the most difficult things wehn you do programming.
-Fortunatelly the Apple's SDK handles the proglem exceptionally well in comparisions to another frameworks, at least it is my impression (feel free to arguee or comment on github)
+Threading is one of the most difficult things wehen you do programming.
+Fortunatelly, in comparisions to another frameworks, the Apple's SDK handles the proglem exceptionally well.
+At least it is my impression (feel free to arguee or comment on [github](https://github.com/artur-gurgul/artur-gurgul.markdown/issues/1))

 All chunks of job are arranged into `Bloks` or `Functions`/`Mothods`.
 I'd like to mention that the `Blocks` have ability to capture their surrounding state.
 They close variables around that are in scope at the time the block is declared that's why we call them aslo `Closures` [[1]](http://pragmaticstudio.com/blog/2010/7/28/ios4-blocks-1)